USEPA/DW_SFTIES_API_Interaction/README.md

 # ConnectToSFTIES
-Simple python programs to connect to DW-SFTIES api's
+Simple python programs to connect to DW-SFTIES api's using two different models
+1. Machine to machine
+2. Using API tokens from the UAT environment